Ayesha Takia: Career downturn and sabbaticals (2006–2012)

 In 2007, Takia appeared in seven films, the first being Nikkhil Advani's romantic drama Salaam-e-Ishq, opposite Akshaye Khanna.
 The film generated mixed to negative reviews from critics, and its eventual box-office profit was poor.
 Sukanya Verma opined that she "infuses perky enthusiasm to an otherwise run-of-the-mill part".
 Takia's next film role was alongside Tusshar Kapoor in Kya Love Story Hai.
 The critical reaction to the film and Takia's portrayal of a young girl was negative.
 Khalid Mohamed of Hindustan Times observed: "The film bombards you with clichés, lackluster performances, and two comedians who seem entirely devoid of talent."
 Although the film was produced on a budget of ₹7.25 crore, it only managed to earn ₹4 crore at the box office, resulting in a commercial failure in India.
 Co-starring alongside Shahid Kapoor, Ahmed Khan's multi-starer comedy caper film Fool & Final was her next release.
 The film with an ensemble cast met with mixed critical reviews.
 Taran Adarsh from Bollywood Hungama commented, "Ayesha Takia pairs off well with Shahid, but doesn't have much to do really".
 In the same year, Takia appeared in the action thriller film Cash.
 Directed by Anubhav Sinha, the movie generated mostly negative reviews and emerged as a commercial failure.
 Takia played the lead role in Vishal Bhardwaj's short film Blood Brothers.
 With a run time of 13 minutes, the film depicted the story of a young man who, after finding out that he is HIV positive, allows his life to fall apart.
 It premiered at the Toronto International Film Festival.

 Her final release of the year 2007 was the psychological thriller No Smoking, opposite John Abraham.
 Based upon the 1978 short story "Quitters, Inc." by Stephen King, it was directed by Anurag Kashyap.
 The film tells a story of a narcissistic and self-obsessed chain-smoker who gets trapped in the rehabilitation programme of a person who guarantees he will make him quit smoking.
 Takia played the twin role of the protagonist's wife and secretary, Anjali and Annie respectively.
-Released on 26 October 2007, the film received overwhelmingly negative reviews from both Indian and international critics.
+Released on 26 October 2007, the film received negative reviews from critics and audiences.
 Shubhra Gupta for Indian Express commented, "No Smoking is no good.
 Not because it doesn't have a superb idea.
 It does.
 But because it is too bizarre, too outré, too out of it.
 It stops us from connecting".
 The film performed poorly at the box office and was declared a 'disaster' by Box Office India.
+However, the film would later go on to gain a cult following due to its surrealist mix of fantasy, horror, and dark humor.